Jimi Hendrix’s 1967 Gibson Flying V (Hand-painted)

-The earliest photo of Jimi playing this guitar on stage that we have been able to find dates back to August 15, 1967.
+The earliest photo of Jimi playing this guitar on stage seems date back to August 15, 1967.
 [Jimi Hendrix at “Fifth Dimension Club”, Ann Arbor.
 Michigan] Based on this, it is likely that Jimi purchased it in the US – perhaps sometime in late July when he was staying in New York (Manny’s Music Shop in NYC was a very popular guitar store among rock stars back then).

 From late August 1967, and Jimi’s return to the UK, the Gibson became one of his main go-to guitars.
 It was seen on numerous occasions either being used or sitting on stage while Jimi was playing his white Stratocaster.
 It can be seen on photos taken during the short European tour in early September 1967 (Germany, Sweden), the famous backstage photos with Jeremy Thorpe at The Royal Festival Hall on September 25th [Jeremy Thorpe with Jimi Hendrix after the concert by The Jimi Hendrix Experience at Royal Festival Hall guitar tuxedo jewelry MSI – Alamy], and on the French TV program “Dim Dam Dom” filmed sometime in mid-October (video below).

 The 1967 Gibson Flying V continued being used until the end of 1967, and shortly into 1968.
 By March 1968 however, the guitar was out of the rotation it seems, and Jimi went back to playing Stratocasters exclusively (eventually he picked up a Gibson Les Paul Custom instead).